 Who is Eligible to File a U.S. Anti-Terrorism Act Lawsuit?

-Plaintiffs who may be entitled to file an anti-terrorism lawsuit include U.S. Veterans, Service Members and Contractors who were severely injured or disabled, as well as family members who lost loved ones or whose loved ones were severely injured or disabled due to Iranian state-sponsored terrorism in the Iraq War.
+Plaintiffs who may be entitled to file an anti-terrorism lawsuit include U.S. Veterans, Service Members and Contractors who were severely injured or disabled, as well as family members who lost loved ones or whose loved ones were severely injured or disabled due to Iranian state-sponsored terrorism in the Iraq War or the Afghanistan War.
 Under the U.S. Anti-Terrorism Act, spouses, children, siblings and parents of those harmed by these terrorist attacks could be eligible to join an Anti-Terrorism Act lawsuit.